jamesspearsv/writrmd/README.md

 > Writr.md uses pnpm for a package manager
 > You should install pnpm globally before working with this project by running `npm install -g pnpm`.
 Visit the [pnpm docs](https://pnpm.io/) for more information

-With pnpm installed you can clone this repo to your local machine
+With pnpm installed you can clone this repo to your local machine and install the project dependencies

 ```bash
 git clone https://github.com/jamesspearsv/writrmd